 I have worked with all ages and all skill levels of students.
 I have worked with beginners to fitness in general all the way to competitive fighters.
 I am able to work with any sort of disabilities as well seeing as I am used to having to work modifications to technique.
 My main focus is to make sure that my client and I have a compatible connection.

-The main advise I would give to anyone looking at any lessons, be it boxing, music, or MMA, would be can the teacher teach the basics and do they know how to coach.
+The main advise I would give to anyone looking at any lessons, be it Boxing, MMA, or anything Fitness related would be can the teacher teach the basics and do they know how to coach?
 I have ran into a lot of amazing fighters who simply cannot coach because they don't know how to communicate and work with others.
-Some of the best fighters in the world are the worst coaches and some of the best coaches in the world are not active fighters.
+Some of the best fighters in the world are the worst coaches and some of the best coaches in the world are not amazing fighters.
 Some are both, the main thing is, make sure they know how to teach and make sure there is a good connection.